JetBrains/intellij-sdk-docs/topics/products/appcode/appcode_extension_point_list.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-25 Extension Points (EP) and 4 Listeners for AppCode
+28 Extension Points and 4 Listeners for AppCode

 See [](extension_point_list.md) for IntelliJ Platform.